cfree3/curtisfree.com/_posts/2012-02-08-quickly_changing_similar_directories_bash.md

 layout: post
 tags:   [BASH, CLI, Linux, tips, ZSH]
 ---
-I recently [discovered](http://www.acm.uiuc.edu/workshops/zsh/cd.html) a nifty trick in the `cd` builtin provided by ZSH: the ability to change from the current directory to another whose path is generated via simple (and, for better or worse, non-global) search-and-replace:
+I recently [discovered][zsh_cd] a nifty trick in the `cd` builtin provided by ZSH: the ability to change from the current directory to another whose path is generated via simple (and, for better or worse, non-global) search-and-replace:

     % pwd
     /top/left/bottom